Lung Cancer Overview

 Lung cancer treatment options vary broadly depending upon the cancer stage and the health of an individual.
 The treatments might include radiation therapy, chemotherapy, immunotherapy, and even surgery in extreme cases.

-A doctor can analyze via several tests and symptoms and provide a diagnosis of a particular type of lung cancer.
+A doctor can analyze via several tests and symptoms and provide a diagnosis of a particular type of cancer.
 It is a treatable disease but the type or line of treatment option applicable in each case can only be decided by a doctor who is specialized in treating this disease.

 India provides several treatment options offered by several hospitals at very economical and affordable prices with complete patient satisfaction.
 Several additional facilities and benefits are offered by specific hospitals for international patients opting for treatment in India.